facebook twitter youtube

 By Theme Admin on February 18th, 2024 at 7:26 PM

 “All your courses are really good, very well designed, and you have a great teaching style and a relaxed, open, while also serious, approach – which really comes across with the live lessons – thank you for being so encouraging always!”—Penny J. “I got a lot out of it!
 Everyday I have a practice routine based on the summer intensive.
-You have helped me by leaps and bounds.”—Sandy N. Register by 3/24 and save $25!
-Register for Swing Mandolin Basics with Matt Flinner See the Chord Melody Mandolin with Matt Flinner curriculum (4/2-6/8) See the Waltzes for Mandolin with Matt Flinner curriculum (4/3-6/8) Explore the world of swing mandolin with Grammy-nominated mandolinist Matt Flinner.
+You have helped me by leaps and bounds.”—Sandy N. Register for Swing Mandolin Basics with Matt Flinner See the Chord Melody Mandolin with Matt Flinner curriculum (4/2-6/8) See the Waltzes for Mandolin with Matt Flinner curriculum (4/3-6/8) Explore the world of swing mandolin with Grammy-nominated mandolinist Matt Flinner.
 Learn a new swing tune (or two) each week and get pointers on how to play chords and backup as well as approaches to improvising.
 This course will be very much into chord voicings, scales, arpeggios and how they all relate to one another.
 It’s a great way to expand your playing and musicianship (and learn some great tunes)!
 The course takes place on Monday evenings at 9 pm eastern time, with practice/review sessions on Saturdays at 10 am eastern time.
 The course is recommended for advanced beginner to intermediate students, and assumes some knowledge of chords and the ability to play some melodies.
 Rudimentary knowledge of scales and arpeggios is also helpful.
-Register by 3/24 and save $25!
-SWING MANDOLIN BASICS CURRICULUM: Week 1 (4/1) Some basic chord shapes The ii-V-I chord progression Two ways of playing ii-V-Is Some simple melodies Playing "around" the melody Sweet Sue I’m Sitting on Top of the World Week 2 (4/8) The ii-V-I progression in more keys The Dorian and Mixolydian modes Dominant 7 arpeggios It’s Only a Paper Moon Sentimental Journey WEEK 3 (4/15) The Blues Dominant 7 Chords Basic blues progressions Blues Scales A few blues licks Route 66 Don’t Get Around Much Anymore Week 4 (4/29) Going Around the Circle of 5ths Minor 7 Arpeggios Making use of 3rds and 7ths Using chord tones in soloing Sweet Georgia Brown Bonus tune: Up a Lazy River Week 5 (5/6) Modulating Finding common tones in chord changes Voice leading Blue Moon They Can’t Take That Away from Me Week 6 (5/20) Minor ii-V-is Notes to emphasize in minor progressions Using target notes over chord changes How High the Moon Autumn Leaves Week 7 (5/27) Minor keys Different scale possibilities in minor keys Some more blues licks Summertime Bonus tune: I Love Paris Week 8 (6/3) Tying it all together: inversions, chord tones, arpeggios and scales Practice tips going forward Satin Doll Bonus tune: Pennies from Heaven The course fee is $225.
-Register by March 24th for just $200!
+Register here SWING MANDOLIN BASICS CURRICULUM: Week 1 (4/1) Some basic chord shapes The ii-V-I chord progression Two ways of playing ii-V-Is Some simple melodies Playing "around" the melody Sweet Sue I’m Sitting on Top of the World Week 2 (4/8) The ii-V-I progression in more keys The Dorian and Mixolydian modes Dominant 7 arpeggios It’s Only a Paper Moon Sentimental Journey WEEK 3 (4/15) The Blues Dominant 7 Chords Basic blues progressions Blues Scales A few blues licks Route 66 Don’t Get Around Much Anymore Week 4 (4/29) Going Around the Circle of 5ths Minor 7 Arpeggios Making use of 3rds and 7ths Using chord tones in soloing Sweet Georgia Brown Bonus tune: Up a Lazy River Week 5 (5/6) Modulating Finding common tones in chord changes Voice leading Blue Moon They Can’t Take That Away from Me Week 6 (5/20) Minor ii-V-is Notes to emphasize in minor progressions Using target notes over chord changes How High the Moon Autumn Leaves Week 7 (5/27) Minor keys Different scale possibilities in minor keys Some more blues licks Summertime Bonus tune: I Love Paris Week 8 (6/3) Tying it all together: inversions, chord tones, arpeggios and scales Practice tips going forward Satin Doll Bonus tune: Pennies from Heaven The course fee is $225.
 Register here for Swing Mandolin Basics with Matt Flinner

 Continue reading